iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   title      = {{QUBO}.jl: {A} {Julia} {Ecosystem} for {Quadratic} {Unconstrained} {Binary} {Optimization}}, shorttitle = {{QUBO}.jl}, url        = {http://arxiv.org/abs/2307.02577},
-  abstract   = {We present QUBO.jl, an end-to-end Julia package for working with QUBO (Quadratic Unconstrained Binary Optimization) instances.
-This tool aims to convert a broad range of JuMP problems for straightforward application in many physics and physics-inspired solution methods whose standard optimization form is equivalent to the QUBO.
-These methods include quantum annealing, quantum gate-circuit optimization algorithms (Quantum Optimization Alternating Ansatz, Variational Quantum Eigensolver), other hardwareaccelerated platforms, such as Coherent Ising Machines and Simulated Bifurcation Machines, and more traditional methods such as simulated annealing.
-Besides working with reformulations, QUBO.jl allows its users to interface with the aforementioned hardware, sending QUBO models in various file formats and retrieving results for subsequent analysis.
-QUBO.jl was written as a JuMP / MathOptInterface (MOI) layer that automatically maps between the input and output frames, thus providing a smooth modeling experience.}, language   = {en}, urldate    = {2023-07-07}, publisher  = {arXiv},
+  language   = {en},
+  urldate    = {2023-07-07},
+  publisher  = {arXiv},